Financial Patents: Everything You Need to Know

 How to Apply for a Patent

 Before filing a patent application, the applicant must do some research on the USPTO database.
 This research should focus on whether another company or inventor already holds patent protection on something similar.
 Any invention that qualifies for patent protection must have significant differences to any previous design or be a significant improvement on a previous design.
 A patent applicant must keep records throughout the design process and any steps taken to create this new invention.
 The responsibility of enforcing the terms of the patent falls on the company or individual who applied for patent protection.

 The process of patent application requires submission of detailed documents, along with the payment of required fees for search, examination, and filing.
 These steps can both take place through the USPTO website.
 The required documentation must include descriptions, claims, and drawings of the item.
 The application must also include a declaration or oath that the person or company submitting for patent protection did invent the item or improve an existing product in a major way.
 Upon approval of the patent by the government, the legal patent holder can start capitalizing on the invention.

 What is a Letters Patent?

 A letters patent legally grants the exclusive rights of an invention to a company or person.
 This type of patent is given to the patent holder by the government, granting the rights to a new discovery or invention.
 In order to qualify, an invention must provide a new solution or way of doing something.

 If you need help with financial patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.